-Model Viewer Output.
+Output.
 This group provides options for displaying the clustering results.

-- Charts and tables.
-Displays model-related output, including tables and charts.
-Tables in the model view include a model summary and cluster-by-features grid.
-Graphical output in the model view includes a cluster quality chart, cluster sizes, variable importance, cluster comparison grid, and cell information. - Evaluation fields.
+- Pivot tables.
+Results are displayed in pivot tables. - Charts and tables in Model Viewer.
+Results are displayed in the Model Viewer. - Evaluation fields.
 This calculates cluster data for variables that were not used in cluster creation.
 Evaluation fields can be displayed along with the input features in the model viewer by selecting them in the Display subdialog.
 Fields with missing values are ignored.